near/NEPs/specs/Standards/Tokens/NonFungibleToken.md

 ### **Token swap through a third party escrow**

 Alice wants to transfer one Corgi NFT through a third party escrow to Jeraldo in exchange for one Sausage NFT.
+NOTE: This standard does not include how escrow handles anything outside of the explicit transfer of tokens.
+Any call on an escrow account is illustrative, but not standardized.
+Escrow can be a trusted individual who acts as an intermediary.

 #### **Assumptions**